willogy-team/insights--tensorflow/part4/README.md

 - Step 1: In the file ```train.sh``` is the command that is used for training.
 The command is like below.
 You need to change its arguments:

-  - ```-trd```: the absolute path to the created train folder which is set in the part 1 of this series.
+  - ```-trd```: the absolute path to the created train folder which is set in part 1 of this series.
-  - ```-td```: the absolute path to the created test folder of "Step 2" which is set in the part 1 of this series.
+  - ```-td```: the absolute path to the created test folder of "Step 2" which is set in part 1 of this series.
   - ```-mpd```: the path to the folder for saving checkpoints.
   - ```-imp```: the path to the folder for saving the image of model plot.